 How To Find Your Dog If It Runs Away From Fireworks

 If you have a dog that you know gets frightened in the presence of fireworks or loud noises you may want to consider getting it microchipped.
 It is no coincidence that the busiest day for animal shelters is the 5th of July.
 This is due to all the dogs and cats that wander off trying to escape the loud sounds of fireworks they dislike on the 4th of July.

 The smell of fireworks may also be confusing and make your dog want to retreat to what they presume is safety.
 If you think your dog might try to leave to avoid the 4th of July celebrations, implanting a microchip in your dog will help you easily locate it if it does leave.

 If you do not want to get your dog a microchip the next best thing would be to get your dog a tracking collar.
-These are similar to dog tags but they have a GPS tracking device inside of it.
+These are similar to dog tags but they have a GPS tracking device inside of them.
 If your dog gets lost you can simply go onto your phone and locate your dog through your GPS.

 If you don’t get a microchip or tracking collar it is important to make sure your dog’s tags are up to date with your contact information.
 This way if your dog runs off due to the fireworks and someone finds it they will have the correct contact info to get ahold of you.